xdavidchen/hugoblog/content/post/the-downs-in-life/index.md

 <br>

 Go through the “*downs*.”
 Remember how it feels.
-And be prepare for the “*ups*” again.
+And be prepared for the “*ups*” again.